Non-uniformly hyperbolic endomorphisms: Introduction and Results

 The basic ideas in the construction of the specific examples in the homotopy class of $E$ are the following.
 We modify $E$ such that we make the map (strongly) hyperbolic in some ``good'' region $\mathcal G$, which is chosen to be large enough so that most of the backward orbits spend a substantial time inside it.
 In general this may not be enough in order to obtain hyperbolicity without some further control, because even if one obtains a relatively good expansion on some large piece of orbit, it is possible that once we loose the control, the next entry in the good region is such that the expanding direction goes to the contracting direction, and thus all the hyperbolicity which we gained gets lost.
 In order to avoid this we have to make some kind of non-degeneracy assumption, in particular we construct the map with slightly different hyperbolicity in different parts of the good region $\mathcal G$.
 Thus we may loose the hyperbolicity at some particular orbits, but we will maintain it at other ones, and this turns out to be enough in order to obtain the conclusion.

 The proof of the continuity of the exponents is based on methods developed for the study of the Lyapunov exponents for cocycles with holonomies.
 The definition of $\mathcal U_1$ guarantees that the Lyapunov spectrum is simple at almost every point.
 One considers the projectivization of the cocycle over $\hat f$, and the invariant measure $\hat\mu$ lifts to convex combinations of Dirac measures supported at the Oseledets subspaces at almost every point.
-Assume that a sequence $f_n$ converges to $f$ in the $C^1$ topology.
+Assume that a sequence $f_n$ converges to $f$ in the $\mathcal C^1$ topology.
 The only way the continuity of the exponents can fail is if a sequence of stable lifts of $\hat\mu$ for $f_n$ (lifts supported at the subspaces corresponding to the smallest Lyapunov exponent) does not converge to the stable lift of $\hat\mu$ for $f$, in other words the limit contains some parts of the unstable lift of $\hat\mu$ for $f$.
 The stable lifts are invariant under the holonomy given by the projection $\pi_{ext}$, and this property can be passed to the limit.
 This would imply that there is a nontrivial part of the unstable lift of $\hat\mu$ for $f$ which is invariant under the $\pi_{ext}$ holonomy.
-It turns out that this is impossible because of the definition of $\mathcal U_1$, this definition already implies that the (strong) unstable Oseledets subspaces cannot be independent of the past, so they cannot be constant on $\pi_{ext}$ fibers.
+It turns out that this is impossible because of the definition of $\mathcal U_1$, this definition already implies that the (strong) unstable Oseledets subspaces cannot be independent of the past, so they cannot be constant on $\pext$ fibers.
+This condition is reminiscent of the ``non-random stable bundle'' case appearing in the classification theorem of A. Brown and F. Rodriguez-Hertz \cite{Brown2017} of hyperbolic stationary measures for random diffeomorphisms of surfaces.